 Risks of ignoring the pattern

 The risks of a lack of collaboration should be obvious – not only in theory but because most of us have experienced it in practice.
 There are few people who have not come across internal politicking as departments jockey for larger budgets or greater influence.
-While entirely understandable, the behaviour is ultimately destructive to the interests of the organisation as a whole.
-Apart from anything else it is inherently wasteful – this is true of projects that are shut down early because of a lack of high level support as well as of projects that drag on for years without achieving the goals for which they were set up.
+While entirely understandable, the behavior is ultimately destructive to the interests of the organization as a whole.
+Apart from anything else, it is inherently wasteful – this is true of projects that are shut down early because of a lack of high-level support as well as of projects that drag on for years without achieving the goals for which they were set up.

 Signs to watch out for